-Today you will be visiting the Catacombes!
-If this happens to fall on a Monday, plan to switch Day 2 with Day 4 – the Catacombes are closed on Mondays.
+Today you will be visiting the Catacombs!
+If this happens to fall on a Monday, plan to switch Day 2 with Day 4 – the Catacombs are closed on Mondays.

 Plan for a morning tour so your afternoon is free.
 The experience should take about 2 hours.

 Be prepared to literally climb down into a labyrinth set below the streets of Paris.
 Once in, you will encounter some of the millions of skeletons housed here.
 If skeletons creep you out, this tour is not for you.